leonardomenti/google_speech_to_text/README.md

 This will print the transcript of the audio file that you have previously uploaded.

 Now you know how to use run Speech-to-Text API from the console and locally.

+## Task 3

+In this task you are going to use the Google Cloud API in order to write a script that, given an audio file, send it to the Speech-to-Text service to analyse it.

+You're going to analyse a speech of a famous person.
+You can find the speech inside the repository under the name of `speech.mp3`.
+You can use the `long_speech_to_text.py` script to send the audio to Google.

+Check at the results if they hold with the audio.

+### Task 3.2: Result Analysis

+Now that you have the transcipt of the speech, you can create another script named `analysis.py` and you can look what is the most common words of the speech.
+Analyse the results and create a PNG file containing an histogram of what Google thinks about the speech.

+### Task 3.3: Student proposal

+Let's find some other audio files to analyse.
+You can retrieve them from any sources that you want.
+The only constraint is that you have to use mp3 format and the audio has to be longer than a minute.

+You can upload that files in the bucket that you have created before and change the script that you have just used in order to analyse them.

+Do some screenshot at the results and check if they hold with the audio you provided.
+Add them to the README file.

 ## Task 4